 LED lighting can also be seen to have financial benefits too as their low power consumption means users will make considerable savings on electricity bills, and the long life span of the bulbs means less maintenance and associated costs.

 One obvious place where LED lighting could be used to its advantage could be in underground or dark car parks.
 People will feel safer and feel when the well lit car parks will help reduce vehicle crime.
 LED lighting is also great for street lighting, in particular underpass lighting.
 Again their bright light makes people feel safer, as they can see who is around and know they can be seen easily.
 LED lighting can also be used to light up play areas and parks, especially skate and bike parks used by young people.
 The bright light allows them to make the use of the facilities regardless of the time of year, yet feel safe even after dark.

 How Do I Know If It Is LED?

 If you are unsure if the lighting in a public space is LED, there are a few simple ways to tell.
-If the light is brighter or whiter than normal, it might be LEDs.
+If the light is brighter or whiter than normal, it might be LED light bulbs.
 Often in public spaces, councils or other management companies will opt for a ‘cool’ white, as this is most like daylight.
 If you look at the lighting (do not look directly for a long time as this may cause eye damage) often you can see many little bulbs or ‘chips’ within the fixture and this is another indication of LED lighting.
-If you use a facility such as a car park and feel it would benefit from LED lighting, why not contact the owner or manager of the area, and highlight the benefits LEDs would have.
+If you use a facility such as a car park and feel it would benefit from LED lighting, why not contact the owner or manager of the area, and highlight the benefits LED light bulbs would have.
 It will save them money and make you feel safer; how can they refuse?